KeyboardKit/KeyboardKit/README.md

 ### Manual installation

-To manually add `KeyboardKit` to your app, clone this repository and add `KeyboardKit.xcodeproj` to your project.
-Then, select the app target, add the `KeyboardKit` framework as an embedded binary (in `General`) and as a target dependency (in `Build Phases`) then follow [these instructions](#add) on how to add it to your project.
+To add `KeyboardKit` to your app without a dependency manager, clone this repository and place it somewhere on disk, then add `KeyboardKit.xcodeproj` to the project and `KeyboardKit.framework` as an embedded app binary and target dependency.
+After that, follow [these instructions](#add) on how to add it to your project.

 <a name="add"></a>
 ### Important - How to add KeyboardKit to your extension